Pre-Job Safety Analysis (JSA)

 - Identify current Safeguards & the strength of Safeguards.

-- Evaluate are current Safeguards sufficient?
+- Are current Safeguards sufficient?

 - Develop work permits, needed observations, and added Safeguards.

 - Develop Pre-Job Brief to explain to workers:

 - PPE (and their responsibility)

 - What to do if something unexpected occurs or something goes wrong

 - Supervise the work and perform audits.
 (When should a supervisor be there to observe the work firsthand?)

 - Perform a Post-Job Review for additional learning opportunities.

 We included steps 6 and 7 in the JSA because we think that the work isn’t over until the job is completed and reviewed.

 Performing a JSA or JHA seems easy.
 But even a simple task, like changing a tire, can be difficult.